learn-co-students/OO-mini-project-yale-web-yss-052719/README.md

 should return the user instances who have recipe cards with this recipe
 - `Recipe#ingredients`
 should return all of the ingredients in this recipe
+- `Recipe#allergens`
+should return all of the ingredients in this recipe that are allergens

 ### `User`